Mastering Buoyancy Control: Tips and Techniques for Effortless Diving

 When we go scuba diving, one of the best things is feeling weightless.
 As soon as we climb back on the boat or walk back onshore, the reality of our heavy equipment soon hits us, so why does this happen?

 At first, we often jump straight to gravity.
 Well, it’s not completely wrong…

-BUT, the feeling of weightlessness in fact comes down to buoyancy, not lack of gravity, which is why it is the most important skill to master in scuba diving!
+However, the feeling of weightlessness, in fact, comes down to buoyancy, not lack of gravity, which is why it is the most important skill to master in scuba diving!

 Why is Buoyancy Control Important to Master in Scuba Diving?

 Having great buoyancy control as a scuba diver means your dives will be longer, you’ll expend less energy, and you’ll be a better guardian of the marine environment.